neondatabase/neon/docs/settings.md

 # Name of the region where the bucket is located at
 bucket_region = 'eu-north-1'

+# A "subfolder" in the bucket, to use the same bucket separately by multiple pageservers at once.
+# Optional, pageserver uses entire bucket if the prefix is not specified.
+prefix_in_bucket = '/some/prefix/'

 # Access key to connect to the bucket ("login" part of the credentials)
 access_key_id = 'SOMEKEYAAAAASADSAH*#'